 Speaking further on the Importance of media and communication for development, Hari said “The power of communication of development work and concerns to the public can never be underestimated.
 My experience has shown that communication outputs can be effectively used for mobilizing stakeholders and influence the policy.”
 Hari highlighted the importance of communicating resilience and stressed that currently there is no systematic method of assessing and evaluating the impact of communication on the public.

 Back in 2006, he was involved in humanitarian response to the tsunami in the Indian Ocean in Chennai city, Colombo city and coastal parts of South India and Sri Lanka.
 He produced two videos to show how communities who live along the coastal parts had to move into temporary shelters when the disaster occurred.
 These videos have influenced the local government to shift the communities to a safer and better location and fast track the construction of permanent houses for them.
-“I learned that it is enough to produce an effective communication product.
+“I learned that it is not enough to produce an effective communication product.
 Its success and utility lies in frequency to use and promote the content, mobilize stakeholders and ensure wider outreach.”

 When asked about the biggest challenge while working to build resilience, Hari said that it is the current aid framework.
 “The aid moves from one theme to another and one priority region to another priority region, before fulfilling the expectations raised in the communities.”
 He also added that most of time the recruitment system of aid agencies preferred graduates from major universities instead of those with grassroots experience.
 “This creates a model of high cost human resources on the top with limited knowledge and experience while exploitative wages on the ground for real grassroots workers,” he further explained.